Engineering Technology (ET)

 P: ET 116, ET 207, and ET 221 all with a C or higher

 Emphasizes principles of pollution prevention and environmentally conscious products, processes and manufacturing systems.
 Also addresses post-use product disposal, life cycle analysis, and pollution prevention economics.

-P: ENV SCI 318 with at least a C grade.
+P: ENV SCI 318 with at least a C grade, OR instructor consent

 ET 324.
 Motors and Drives.
 3 Credits.